Raspberries and Kohlrabi

 Banana bread batter in a glass bowl.

-To Start: Make the banana bread batter as usual.
+Step 1: Make the banana bread batter as usual.

-Make your banana bread batter according to your go-to banana bread recipe.
-You can use any recipe you like, but it's important to note that some recipes may freeze better than others.
+Tip: You can use any recipe you like, but it's important to note that some recipes may freeze better than others.
 Generally, recipes that contain a lot of liquid or fruit may not freeze as well as recipes with a denser batter.

 Banana bread batter in a ziplock bag.